Quentin38500/My-Website/README.md

 # My-Website
 ## Description
-This project is my personal website.
+This project is my personal website coded in HTML and CSS.
 ## Skills
 - HTML
 - CSS